cgwire/kitsu/docs/getting-started-advanced/README.md

 You can navigate through the pictures uploaded.

-You can change the order of the preview if you click on the number, then by drag and drop them.
+You can change the preview order if you click on the number, then drag and drop them.

 ![preview drag drop](../img/getting-started/multiple_preview.png)